ASP.NET Core Performance Best Practices

 - Do consider handling long-running requests with background services or out of process with an Azure Function.
 Completing work out-of-process is especially beneficial for CPU-intensive tasks.

 - Do use real-time communication options, such as SignalR, to communicate with clients asynchronously.

 Minify client assets

 - Bundling, which combines multiple files into one.

 - Minifying, which reduces the size of files by removing whitespace and comments.

 - Do use ASP.NET Core's built-in support for bundling and minifying client assets.

-- Do consider other third-party tools, such as Gulp or Webpack for complex client asset management.
+- Do consider other third-party tools, such as Webpack, for complex client asset management.

 Reducing the size of the response usually increases the responsiveness of an app, often dramatically.
 One way to reduce payload sizes is to compress an app's responses.
 For more information, see Response compression.

 Use the latest ASP.NET Core release

 Each new release of ASP.NET Core includes performance improvements.
 Optimizations in .NET Core and ASP.NET Core mean that newer versions generally outperform older versions.
 For example, .NET Core 2.1 added support for compiled regular expressions and benefitted from

 Span<T>.
 ASP.NET Core 2.2 added support for HTTP/2.
 If performance is a priority, consider upgrading to the current version of ASP.NET Core.

 Exceptions should be rare.
 Throwing and catching exceptions is slow relative to other code flow patterns.
 Because of this, exceptions shouldn't be used to control normal program flow.